Women in Yemen: Access to justice

 The addition of Article 31 to the constitution, contradicts article 40 by stating that "Women are the sisters of men... they have rights and duties, which are guaranteed and assigned by Shari'a and stipulated by law" has seemingly nullified the equality extended by the constitution due to its use as a base for discriminatory laws.
 This is due to the specific reading of Shari'a, which restricts the rights of women.
 Today, many Yemeni activist women believe that Shari'a can be interpreted to further include women in the social, political, economic, and cultural life of the country.

 Many of the discriminatory policies restrict familial rights of women.
 Women in Yemen cannot marry a non-Yemeni without approval from both her family and the state.
 Further, under the Nationality Law of 1990, Yemeni women cannot pass their citizenship onto their children unless the woman divorces her husband, her husband is found to be insane or her husband dies, in which case the children can gain citizenship when they turn 19.
-The children of Yemeni men married to foreigners, on the other hand, are ensure Yemeni citizenship.
+The children of Yemeni men married to foreigners, on the other hand, are ensured Yemeni citizenship.
 Further, divorce and even testimony of women is not equal to that of Yemeni men.
 Yemeni men have the right to divorce their wives at any time without justification, a woman on the other hand must go through a process of litigation in which they justify their reason for nullifying the marriage contract.
 Before the court, a woman is considered only half a person, that is it takes "the testimony of two women" to equal "the testimony of one man."
 Additionally, women are prohibited from testifying in cases of adultery, slander, theft or sodomy by Article 45 (21) of the 1992 Evidence Law.

 Other laws that discriminate against women are: Personal Status Law (1992) and Penal Code Law (1994).
 The Personal Status Law contravenes parts of the Convention on Eliminating All Forms of Discrimination Against Women (CEDAW), by stating that women are required to provide sexual access to her husband, basically permitting rape within a marriage.
 Likewise, provisions in the Penal Code increase the vulnerability of women to violence.
 Article 232 of the Penal Code allows for reduced and lenient sentences of men convicted of so-called "honour killing".
 Under Yemeni law murder is punishable by death, however the Penal Code imposes a maximum prison sentence of only one year in cases of "honour killings".